 However, we don’t think that online education for elementary students is the best strategy to adopt.
 Young students are still learning the basics of human communication.
 They need to interact with real people in real time; this is how they learn to interpret expressions, tones of voice, body movements.
 Face-to-face learning is a vital stage in their maturing process.

 And even if you’re not an expert in math or writing, many great curricula and resources exist (we describe a number of them in The Well-Trained Mind: A Guide to Classical Education at Home) that provide plenty of parental hand-holding.
 And we’re just talking about elementary grades here.
 If your third grader can learn it, you can too.

 Beginning in middle school, though, you may want to begin to make use of online classes.
 There are many live instructional options now available to home-educated students, making it possible for you to access expert teaching in math, science, writing, history, and any other area where you don’t feel comfortable taking on all of the teaching.
-(Visit our Online Classes page for a continually updated list of subjects and classes available online.)
+Take a look at the online courses offered by Well-Trained Mind Academy.

 As you look for online help, keep the following suggestions in mind:

 1) Look for classes that use the online platform as a delivery system for good, traditional, instructor-led teaching, discussion, grading, and evaluation, rather than online modules that use technical bells and whistles to convey information.